scibian/icinga2/doc/12-icinga2-api.md

 Send a `POST` request to the URL endpoint `/v1/config/stages` and add the name of an existing configuration package to the URL path (e.g. `example-cmdb`).
 The request body must contain the `files` attribute with the value being a dictionary of file targets and their content.
+You can also specify an optional `reload` attribute that will tell icinga2 to reload after stage config validation.
+By default this is set to `true`.

 The file path requires one of these two directories inside its path:

   Directory   | Description
   ------------|------------------------------------
   conf.d      | Local configuration directory.
   zones.d     | Configuration directory for cluster zones, each zone must be put into its own zone directory underneath.
-Supports the [cluster config sync](6-distributed-monitoring.md#distributed-monitoring-top-down-config-sync).
+Supports the [cluster config sync](06-distributed-monitoring.md#distributed-monitoring-top-down-config-sync).

 Example for a local configuration in the `conf.d` directory: